Our new fire safety video explains what we’re doing to keep you safe from fire – and steps you can take in an emergency.

 - the London Fire Brigade carry out free fire safety checks and alarm fitting.
 If you or someone in your family has a disability the London Fire Brigade can offer a home fire safety visit

 - plan an escape route and meeting point

 - stub cigarettes out properly and dispose of them carefully

 - take care with candles, always use candle holders and keep them away from curtains and fabrics

 - keep fire lighting equipment out of reach from children

 - don’t overload electrical sockets, and check the fuse is adequate

 - report any electrical faults to us

 Remember in a fire, dial 999 immediately.
 Always follow advice from the London Fire Brigade.

-Take a look at our fire safety escape plan and factsheet for more useful information.
+Read the fire safety escape plan below for more useful information.